If you’re wondering “How can I grow my business”, and considering opening a new location to do so, you have a lot of research ahead of you.

 - Should you get a secured or unsecured loan?

-- Do you want to go for a short term or long term lona?
+- Do you want to go for a short term or long term loan?

 The Bottom Line

 As you can see, a business line of credit gives you the security in knowing that your expansion plans won’t be delayed – or worse, derailed – because of extra costs.
-And again, unlike a bank loan, you only pay interest on the amount you borrow – so there’s no risk if you end up needing less cash than you anticipated.
+Unlike a bank loan, you only pay interest on the amount you borrow – so there’s no risk if you end up needing less cash than you anticipated.

 Call Mulligan Funding at 855-326-3564 to discuss your financing options today!